-- A laboratory must conduct all ACC-scheduled engine tests according to the Practices of the Code. - b) A laboratory must submit a Test Laboratory Letter of Intent to comply with the Code, signed by an executive officer.
+- a) A laboratory must conduct all ACC-scheduled engine tests according to the Practices of the Code. - b) A laboratory must submit a Test Laboratory Letter of Intent to comply with the Code, signed by an executive officer.
 This letter must be submitted to the ACC PAPTG Manager when a laboratory begins practice of the Code and must be renewed before March 30 of each year thereafter. - c) A laboratory must complete an annual external audit according to the Test Laboratory Audit Process.
 An approved auditor, chosen from a list of ACC-trained auditors, must conduct this audit using the Test Laboratory Audit Guide. - d) A laboratory must submit to the ACC PAPTG Manager by July 1 of each year the Test Laboratory Self-Evaluation Checklist of Compliance Stages, endorsed by the auditor, based on the results of the external audit and meeting the Criteria for Assessing Compliance.
-In the event a laboratory does not register any tests, written verification from the ACC Monitoring Agency must be submitted to the ACC PAPTG Manager. - e) In the first audited period of Code practice, a laboratory with areas of non-compliance is permitted to remain in compliance by rectifying these deficiencies, repeating the audit, and submitting another Checklist, endorsed by the auditor, by January 1 of the year following the first audited compliance period. - f) If a laboratory wishing to be in compliance with the Code enters the system after March 30 of a given year, it must: - file a Test Laboratory Letter of Intent covering the period of time from entry through the following March 30, which is considered the "firstyear"; - ii) conduct an audit for that period before July 1 of the following year, as in (c) and(d) above; and, - iii) file a Test Laboratory Letter of Intent before March 30 of each yearthereafter.
+ACC PAPTG may adjust the date the Test Laboratory Self-Evaluation Checklist of Compliance Stages is due to the ACC PAPTG Manager.
+In the event a laboratory does not register any tests, written verification from the ACC Monitoring Agency must be submitted to the ACC PAPTG Manager. - e) In the first audited period of Code practice, a laboratory with areas of noncompliance is permitted to remain in compliance by rectifying these deficiencies, repeating the audit, and submitting another Checklist, endorsed by the auditor, by January 1 of the year following the first audited compliance period. - f) If a laboratory wishing to be in compliance with the Code enters the system after March 30 of a given year, it must: - i) file a Test Laboratory Letter of Intent covering the period of time from entry through the following March 30, which is considered the "firstyear"; - conduct an audit for that period before July 1 (or alternative date as determined by ACC PAPTG) of the following year, as in (c) and(d) above; and, - iii) file a Test Laboratory Letter of Intent before March 30 of each yearthereafter.